platformsh/platformsh-docs/docs/src/domains/steps/_index.md

 {{% description %}}

 {{< note >}}
-The order of operations is not really important, but if you are migrating a site from an existing provider, you should first configure the domain on the Platform.sh side, and only then switch DNS over.
+The order of operations isn't really important, but if you are migrating a site from an existing provider, you should first configure the domain on the Platform.sh side, and only then switch DNS over.
 {{< /note >}}

 ## 1. Change your plan to a production plan

-If you are on a Development plan, you cannot add a domain.
+If you are on a Development plan, you can't add a domain.
 You need to upgrade your subscription to a production plan.

 {{< note >}}
 You are able to add a domain to your production environment.
-However, the domain used for non-production environments will always be generated and cannot be customized, even if your project is on a Production plan.
+However, the domain used for non-production environments will always be generated and can't be customized, even if your project is on a Production plan.
 {{< /note >}}